Categorical Quantum Mechanics: 2019-2020

 - Bicategories and their graphical calculus

-To complement the theoretical side of the course, we will also learn about the proof assistant Globular, and use it to formalize some of the results.
-There will be a practical session using the tool later in the term (date TBA).
+To complement the theoretical side of the course, we will also learn about the proof assistant homotopy.io, and use it to formalize some of the results.

-The notes and slides for the entire course can be downloaded here.
+The notes and slides for the entire course will be available for download after login.

 After studying this course, students will be able to: